-Academic research focuses on developmental behavioral neuroscience.
+Academic research focuses on developmental behavioral neuroscience and disease progression in psychiatric and neurological disorders.
 Interests include the plasticity of the brain and how early emotional and environmental risk factors alter social and cognitive behaviors.
-Risk factors include drugs of abuse like cocaine and alcohol and social subjugation in the context of dominant/subordinate relationships.
+Risk factors include drugs of abuse like cocaine and alcohol, social subjugation in the context of dominant/subordinate relationships, traumatic brain injury and gene mutations.
 Laboratory uses standard molecular and neurobiological techniques to study the brains of rodents.
-In addition, ultra-high field magnetic resonance imaging is used as a non-invasive tool for developmental studies in monkeys enabling one to follow changes in brain structure, chemistry and function in the same animal over the course of its life.
-The goal of research is to better understand the brain mechanisms contributing to mental illness and drug addiction in the hope of improving psychosocial and psychopharmacologic intervention strategies.
-The laboratory has had continued funding from NIMH and NIDA resulting in several peer reviewed papers using fMRI to study changes in brain activity in response to acute and chronic cocaine exposure in rodents a and monkeys.
+In addition, ultra-high field magnetic resonance imaging is used as a non-invasive tool for developmental studies in rodents and monkeys enabling one to follow changes in brain structure, chemistry and function in the same animal over the course of its life.
+The goal of research is to better understand the brain mechanisms contributing to psychiatric and neurological disorders in the hope of improving psychosocial and psychopharmacologic intervention strategies.

 Prof. Ferris is a joint appointment between the College of Science and the Bouvé College of Health Sciences.

 Psychology professor Dr. Craig Ferris has partnered with Morgan University to give students unprecedented access to neuroscience and, in doing so, address the lack of diversity in science.